 TGbd editor: please make the following changes in P19L49 of 11bd D4.0:

 An NGV STA supports interoperability, coexistence, backward compatibility, and fairness in contending for the medium with non-NGV STAs when operating OCB in the 5.9 GHz band.
+An NGV STA is also a non-NGV STA that supports transmission and reception of non-NGV PHY PPDUs when operating OCB in the 5.9 GHz band.

 TGbd editor: please make the following changes in P69L41 of 11bd D4.0: